wyatt3/pi-flow/README.md

 sudo nano /etc/systemd/system/piflow.service
 ```

-Put the following into the service file:
+Put the following into the service file and change the value of `WorkingDirectory` to the root directory of your Pi Flow installation:

 ```
 [Unit]